SofoklisG/Bachelor-Thesis/R-Code/README.md

 # Complete Execution Order

-The scripts should be run in the following order.
+The scripts should be run in the following order:

 ## Step 1: Exploratory Analysis.Rmd